insdaguirre/InstaBot_ChromeExtension/chrome-extension/README.md

 - **Page Refresh:** If Instagram refreshes the page, just reopen the extension
 - **Browser Required:** Must use Chrome browser with extension installed
 - **URL Pattern:** Must be on page with URL pattern `instagram.com/USERNAME/followers/` or `instagram.com/USERNAME/following/`
+- **Username Storage:** Followed usernames are stored locally in your browser
+- **Clear List:** Use "CLEAR LIST" button to reset stored usernames

 ---

 ## ⚠️ Disclaimer

 This tool is for educational and personal use only.
 Use responsibly and in accordance with Instagram's terms of service.
 The extension works with your real Instagram account, so exercise caution with the number of actions performed.
+Username storage is local to your browser and not shared with any external services.